PIQuIL/QuCumber/CONTRIBUTING.md

 ```

 then open your web-browser to `localhost:8000` to view the automatically
 updated documentation.
-Occasionally, the autobuilder may get stuck in an
+Occasionally, the auto-builder may get stuck in an
 infinite loop.
 In this case, it suffices to exit it with `Ctrl+C` and running
 `make livehtml` again.